Medicare Enrolled

 What this data tells you about Dr. Ice

-Dr. Shirley Ice is a family medicine in Belleview, FL, with 20 years in practice.
+Dr. Shirley Ice is a family medicine specialist in Belleview, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Ice performed 16,090 Medicare services across 8,755 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Ice received a total of $4,724 from 39 pharmaceutical and/or device companies across 260 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.